-One easy way to calculate gas mileage is to remember the odometer reading or reset the mileage counter when you fill up your gas tank.
-Next time, when you fill up you gas tank again, obtain the mileage between the two gas fill up based on the odometer reading or the mileage counter.
-Then divided the mileage by the gas filled in the second time to obtain the MPG (mile per gallon).
+An easy way to calculate gas mileage is to remember the odometer reading or to reset the mileage counter when filling up a gas tank.
+When doing so next time, obtain the mileage accrued between the two gas fill-ups based on the odometer reading or the mileage counter, along with the price per gallon.
+Then divide the mileage figure by the gallons of gas filled the second time to obtain the MPG (miles per gallon).